twils0/react-virtual-draggable-grid/README.md

 To combat performance issues, please consider the following options, in order of effectiveness:

-- Mark fixedRows and fixedColumns props as true and set fixedWidthAll and fixedHeightAll props to a number greater than 0 - by far the most effective performance boost available;
+- Mark fixedRows and fixedCols props as true and set fixedWidthAll and fixedHeightAll props to a number greater than 0 - by far the most effective performance boost available;

 - Use the production build of React;

 - Reduce the average number of grid items rendered at one time, using leeway, scrollBufferX, and/or scrollBufferY - use getVisibleItems callback to check the number of grid items rendered at any given time;

-- Mark fixedRows and fixedColumns props as true;
+- Mark fixedRows and fixedCols props as true;

 - Set fixedWidthAll and fixedHeightAll props;